 I used organic tortilla (corn) chips to make our sheet pan nachos old-school, which are naturally gluten-free.
 However, you can use grain-free tortilla chips or even potato chips if you want to make them grain-free.
 The options are endless to make these your own.

 Sheet Pan Nachos Ingredients:

-1 small bag shredded Mexican-blend cheese, OR vegan queso (I like the Siete foods cashew queso if you need to buy it); use my zesty taco cashew cream if you want to make your own
+- 1 small bag shredded Mexican-style or cheddar cheese, OR vegan queso: (I like the Siete foods cashew queso if you need to buy it); use my zesty taco cashew cream if you want to make your own

-- a few green onions (or, if you don’t want to buy green onions, save 2-3 tablespoons of the raw onion you chop for the meat to garnish on top of the nachos)
+- a few green onions: for fresh flavor and garnish; if you don’t want to buy green onions, save 2-3 tablespoons of the raw onion you chop for the meat to garnish on top of the nachos

 You might be thinking, why use both pico de gallo and regular salsa?
 And, why so many types of onions, woman!?

 I’ll tell you, layering flavors like this really takes food from ordinary to extraordinary.
 Yes, it’s best to use a white or yellow onion with the meat, pico de gallo pickled red onion on top, and garnish with green onion (or save some raw chopped onion from the onion you add to the meat)—it all makes a difference.

 However, if you need something with fewer ingredients budget-wise, choose either the pico de gallo or the salsa.
 You can also omit the green onions and instead save some of the onion you chop for the meat, and finely chop it to garnish at the end.

 To ensure success with your nachos in the oven, read the full instructions in the recipe card below.
 It’s super easy to make these with a few tips and tricks.